MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-assistant.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a work order in Field Service.](../../field-service/media/scheduling-schedule-assistant2.png)

 When a work order is created, a resource requirement is automatically generated.
+From the work order form, go to **Related > Requirements**.
 On the requirement, you can add more details about the work, like:

 - Characteristics
 - Roles